google/syzkaller/docs/linux/external_fuzzing_usb.md

 ## TODO list

-A few major things that need to be done:
+A few important things that need to be done:

 1. Implement a proper way for extracting relevant USB ids from the kernel ([discussion](https://www.spinics.net/lists/linux-usb/msg187915.html) is ongoing).
 2. Add descriptions for all relevant USB classes and drivers.